-You can use iCloud to sync mail and bookmarks from the Safari browser.
-I find it’s useful to be able to find the tabs that are open on my MacBook when I’m using the iPad.
+You can also use iCloud to sync mail and bookmarks from the Safari browser.
+It's useful to be able to find the tabs that are open on, say, your MacBook when you are using the iPad.

 iCloud also does a good job of syncing documents between iWorks apps on the same set of devices.
-I use it to store Pages and Numbers documents – I’m rarely called on to create KeyNote presentations – so I can call them up on any Apple kit.
+You can use it to store Pages, Numbers or Keynote documents so you can later call them up on any Apple kit.
 There's a limited set of third-party applications that also use iCloud to store documents – I use iCloud with iA Writer.

-As you can see from the screenshot above, there are web-based versions of the Apple apps, so you can even get at your iCloud files when using a Windows computer or something else – I have yet to try this from an Android device but I can’t see why it wouldn’t work.
+As you can see from the screenshot above, there are web versions of the Apple apps, so you can even get at your iCloud files when using a Windows computer or an Android phone.

 A mere 5GB for free